-Today in Hip-Hop: Drake Wins Best Rap Album for ‘Take Care’ at 2013 Grammy Awards
+Drake Wins Best Rap Album for ‘Take Care’ at 2013 Grammy Awards – Today in Hip-Hop

 On this day, Feb.
 10, in hip-hop history...

-Take Care was a soul-bearing, cohesive album that showed Drake's emotional side more than any other body of work thus far.
-Fueled by the singles "Marvin's Room," and "Take Care" as well as bangers like "The Motto" and "HYFR," Drizzy's Take Care debuted at No. 1 on the U.S. Billboard 200 chart, selling 631,000 copies its first week and has since been certified four times platinum by the RIAA.
+Take Care was a soul-bearing, cohesive album that showed Drake's emotional side more than any other body of work up to that point.
+Fueled by the singles "Marvin's Room," and "Take Care," as well as certified bangers like "The Motto" and "HYFR," Drizzy's 19-track sophomore LP debuted at No. 1 on the U.S. Billboard 200 chart, selling 631,000 copies its first week and has since been certified four times platinum by the RIAA.